12 Tips to Booking Hotel Room Blocks for Corporate Events

 Feeling overwhelmed at the thought of having to call a dozens hotels around the globe to try and negoiate room block deals for your team?
-Have no fear, we have the ultimate group hotel reservation shortcut for you.
-Submit a request through COCO (our super fun group bidding platform).
 Simply enter your dream budget, location and the number of rooms needed.
 Next, the hotels in the area will be notified and then will start bidding on your request.
 Finally, you will simply sit back, select your favorite hotels from the bunch and voilà, you are done.
 How easy is that?

 So you filled out the room block form, set your dream budget and pressed 'enter,' now what?
 The hotels will begin bidding for your business!
 It may take a few days, but each hotel in the area that is able to match your budget/room request will reach out to you individually with a bid containing rates, dates and rules.
 After you recieve your online bids, you have a few options: 1.
 Decline (so sad).
 2. Counter with another bid (and hone your bargaining skills while you're at it).
 3. Lock it in!
 You love this bid and you're ready to commit.
 Finalize it and get your work fam pumped.

 The more, the merrier in this case.
 This is YOUR company's trip, make it count!
-COCO is designed to handle customized requests so you can get tailored bids back (isn't that exciting?).
+Room block inquiry forms are designed to handle customized requests so you can get tailored bids back (isn't that exciting?).
 Simply put, the more information the hotels have from you, the more they can do for you.

 Once you and the hotel both come to an angreement on the group room rate for your company, the final contract is sent straight to your inbox!
 The very last step is to simply follow the link in your e-mail to make sure you secure your negotiated group room rate.
 Refresh your inbox and you're done (insert praise hands here).

-Our company is here for your company.
-Simply email the awesome COCO planner who has been assisting you and they will happily help you with your reservation changes.
+Simply email the awesome planner who has been assisting you and they will happily help you with your reservation changes.
 You may also contact the hotel directly and speak with the manager whom has been helping your company through the planning process.

 My Negotiated Room Rate Expired, What Should I Do?